dvidelabs/flatcc/README.md

 `uoffset_t` currently always point forward like `flatc`.
-In retrospect it would probably have simplified buffer constrution if offsets pointed the opposite direction or were allowed to be signed.
+In retrospect it would probably have simplified buffer constrution if offsets pointed the opposite direction.
 This is a major change and not likely to happen for reasons of effort and compatibility, but it is worth keeping in mind for a v2.0 of the format.

-Vector header fields storing the lengthare defined as `uoffset_t` which is 32-bit wide by default.
+Vector header fields storing the length are defined as `uoffset_t` which is 32-bit wide by default.
 If `uoffset_t` is redefined this will therefore also affect vectors and strings.
+The vector and string length and index arguments are exposed as `size_t` in user code regardless of underlying `uoffset_t` type.

 The practical buffer size is limited to about half of the `uoffset_t` range because vtable references are signed which in effect means that buffers